 Like on-campus programs, online bachelor's-level programs typically lead to a Bachelor of Arts (BA) or Bachelor of Science (BS).
 BA programs are available in any subject within the liberal arts and sciences, while BS degrees are typically awarded in physical science, life science, math, agriculture, and engineering.
 Some schools also offer Bachelor of Business Administration options.
 Some students may also attend a specialized school to receive a bachelor's degree.

 Online graduate programs commonly award a Master of Arts or Master of Science and are available from four-year institutions as well as some private distance education schools.
-There are also professional degree programs, like Master of Business Administration (MBA) programs, available in online formats.
+There are also professional degree programs, like Master of Business Administration (MBA), Master of Fine Arts and Master of Education programs, available in online formats.

 These programs are open to students who already have a bachelor's degree and are seeking advanced knowledge and skills in a particular field.
 In some cases, applicants to online master's degree programs are also required to have work experience relevant to their chosen course of study.
 The programs usually take around two years to complete and combine core courses with elective options from a pre-approved selection of classes.

-These programs usually award a Doctor of Philosophy, Doctor of Education or Doctor of Business Administration degree and take three to seven years to complete.
+These programs usually award a Doctor of Philosophy, Doctor of Education, Doctor of Business Administration or Doctor of Nursing Practice degree and take three to seven years to complete.
 Keep in mind that doctoral degrees are rarely offered totally online due to the intensive nature of the study and the on-site demands of research.
 There are traditional and online colleges, however, that now offer hybrid doctorate programs.
 These allow distance learners to complete certain courses online and then visit campus at various points through the program to take care of in-person requirements.

 About Online Learning